diofant/diofant/docs/internals/index.rst

 Internals
 =========

-This section covers developers-only documentation, part of the API that may be changed anytime by anyone.
+This section covers the developers-only documentation, i.e part of the API that may be changed anytime by anyone.

 .. toctree::